dssg/triage/docs/sources/dirtyduck/inspections.md

 `Triage` will generate the features for us, but we need to tell it which features we want in the section `feature_aggregations`.
-Here, each entry describes a `collate.SpacetimeAggregation` object and the arguments needed to create it.
+Here, each entry describes a `collate.SpacetimeAggregation` object and the arguments needed to create it[^5].
 For this experiment, we will use only one feature (number of inspections). `DummyClassifier` don't use any feature to do the "prediction", so we won't expend compute cycles doing the feature/matrix creation: